Search…

 In this section, we will set up our classification model by either importing or building it.

-The project page contains the Versions, Network and Dashboard views.
-To toggle them, click the
+The project page contains the Network and Dashboard views.
+To toggle them, click the buttons at the top.

-We'll start by pointing the model's dataset block to our imdb dataset.
+dataset.
 This will update the Dataset Block with the relevant input.

-In the Network view, click the Dataset Block to display the Dataset Details panel on the right, then click Connect Dataset and select imdb dataset from the list.
+In the Network view, click the Dataset Block to display the Dataset Details panel on the right, then click Connect Dataset and select imdb

 A more detailed explanation about this step can be found at Dataset Block.